 Putting RIPE Documents into context

-The RIPE NCC maintains the RIPE Document Store which (at the time of writing) contains slightly more than 700 RIPE Documents.
+The RIPE NCC maintains the RIPE Document Store which currently contains slightly more than 700 RIPE Documents.
 These are also available via FTP server.
-Both obsolete and current RIPE Documents are published here, and where a new version of an existing document is published, links point both to the updated and earlier version of the document.
+Both obsolete and current RIPE Documents are published here, and where a new version of a document exists, both the updated and earlier versions are listed.

-It is important that newcomers understand how RIPE Documents differ from other documents produced by the community or by the RIPE NCC.
-There are also important differences between the different types of RIPE Documents.
-Little of this is immediately apparent and people can be forgiven for missing some of these subtle contexts – especially since RIPE Documents are not formally defined or explained anywhere.
+While RIPE Documents play an important role in how the community works, their purpose and function are not formally defined or explained anywhere.
+It is not immediately clear how the various types of RIPE Documents differ from one another, nor is it clear how RIPE Documents are different from other documents produced by community members or the RIPE NCC.

 In terms of looking for an existing definition, RIPE Terms of Reference mentions that “All documents produced by RIPE will be publicly available.”
 Aside from this, the only other early reference appears in the first activity plan for the (then proposed) RIPE Network Coordination Centre, which states: “The NCC will keep RIPE documents online and easily accessible to the RIPE community.”

-There is generally a shared understanding of what RIPE Documents are and how they function within the RIPE community.
-We therefore feel able to provide a general overview.
-However, as with the earlier section on consensus – nothing in this description should be read as creating new rules or requirements that the community must adhere to.
+Text on the RIPE NCC website [add ref] states that RIPE Documents: “…include policies, reports or recommendations from RIPE Working Groups and Task Forces, as well as procedures or organisational documents relating to the RIPE NCC.”
+This is a reasonable description, as most RIPE Documents will fall into one of these categories.
+However, there are plenty of corner cases – especially with some of the earlier documents.
+Also, this description was likely developed by RIPE NCC staff at some point in the past as an introductory text and wasn’t mean to be taken as authoritative.

-Text in the RIPE Document store (on the RIPE NCC website) states that RIPE Documents: “…include policies, reports or recommendations from RIPE Working Groups and Task Forces, as well as procedures or organisational documents relating to the RIPE NCC.”
-This is a reasonable definition, as most RIPE Documents will fall into one of these categories.
-However, it is probably unwise to state that these are the only things that can be published as RIPE Documents.
-There are plenty of corner cases, especially with some of the earlier documents.
+In most cases, RIPE Documents must pass through some form of gatekeeping process.
+This means that a RIPE Document can generally be read as having been approved by either the community or the RIPE NCC and thus has some degree of authority or weight behind it.
+However, the degree of weight that a RIPE Document should be given arguably varies depending on what kind of document it is.
+This is relatively straightforward when considering RIPE policies or RIPE NCC corporate governance documents, which are both published as RIPE Documents.
+This is less straightforward when looking at other kinds of RIPE Documents that don’t fall into either of these categories.